 What is DACA and what does the Trump administration want to do with it?

-President Trump has announced that a deal to protect hundreds of thousands of young immigrants in the U.S. illegally was effectively dead.
+A deal to protect hundreds of thousands of young immigrants who were brought to the country illegally as children is “dead,” President Trump has said.

-In September, the Trump administration announced its plan to phase out the Deferred Action for Childhood Arrivals program (DACA) – which provides a level of amnesty to certain illegal immigrants, many of whom came to the U.S. as children – with a six-month delay for recipients.
+The Trump administration announced last year its plan to phase out the Deferred Action for Childhood Arrivals program (DACA) – which provides a level of amnesty to certain undocumented immigrants, many of whom came to the U.S. as children – with a six-month delay for recipients.

-Trump set a deadline of March 5 as the end date for the DACA program, but a lower court ordered the administration to continue to accept renewal applications indefinitely.
-The U.S. Supreme Court declined in late February to take up the administration's request for an appeal of the order that requires the continuing acceptance of renewal applications.
+The Trump administration had initially set a March 5 deadline for the program and called on Congress to pass legislation pertaining to the young immigrants.
+But on Easter Sunday, Trump blasted Mexico and Democrats and declared a deal for DACA was off the table.

-“Border Patrol Agents are not allowed to properly do their job at the Border because of ridiculous liberal (Democrat) laws like Catch & Release.
-Getting more dangerous.
-'Caravans' coming.
-Republicans must go to Nuclear Option to pass tough laws NOW.
-NO MORE DACA DEAL!”
-Trump tweeted Sunday.
+“DACA is dead because the Democrats didn’t care or act, and now everyone wants to get onto the DACA bandwagon,” Trump said a day later.

 Here’s a look at the DACA program and why the Trump administration wants to dismantle it.